citp/privacy-policy-historical/l/le/lev/levygorvy.com.md

-> *The following text is extracted and transformed from the levygorvy.com privacy policy that was archived on 2018-06-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180628201543id_/https%3A//www.levygorvy.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the levygorvy.com privacy policy that was archived on 2018-12-12.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181212202800id_/https%3A//www.levygorvy.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy – Lévy Gorvy Gallery
+# Privacy Policy – Lévy Gorvy

 **1\.
 INTRODUCTION AND GENERAL TERMS**